deniskovalchuk/libftp/README.md

 The transfer type determines how data is transferred.

+#### ASCII type

-- **ASCII type** can be used to transfer ASCII files between systems with different newline representations.
-In this case, the sending side converts the newlines from system style to `CRLF` style, and the receiving side performs the reverse conversion.
+- The sender converts newline characters from system style to `CRLF` style, and the receiver performs the reverse conversion.
+- Suitable for transferring text files between systems with different newline conventions.

+#### Binary type

-- **Binary type** is used to transfer files byte by byte.
-This transfer type is used by default.
+- Transfers files byte by byte without modifications.
+- Ideal for binary files, including images, videos, and archives.

 ## Features